kjelstromjr/Driverless/README.md

 ## Installation

 Windows:
-This project does not yet natively support running on windows, however I would recommend installing Ubuntu for Windows from the Microsoft Store and use the linux installation guide below
+This project does not yet natively support running on Windows, however I would recommend installing Ubuntu for Windows from the Microsoft Store and use the linux installation guide below

 Linux: